Grsaiago/test-homer/README.md

   the method that gets an enum.
 I'll look into creating each tool via the class Tool instead of using the function decorator.
 This way I can pass more information about each function parameter.
 - [x] I'm feeding the user's name on the prompt, as a result, when the user wants to change it's name, the llm changes it to the name it had before, because of the order and How I'm building the prompt.\
   Solved: I've taken ou the lead_name formatting for the info, moved to a directive at the end.
+- [ ] I have to finish the prompt, as well as the info that I'll record on the db.
+- [ ] I have to finish the sentiment analysis tool.